About Slack Photography

 Slack started working as a photographer mostly as an accident.
 A vacation in Cuba in 2000 turned into a photography project that has lasted over 15 years.
 About Cuba, Slack says, “Cuba is a song in my head.
 My photography is a means to transmit the tempo, the rhythm, the chorus of that song.
 If my work transmits the smallest part of the charm, the sensuality and serenity and, yes, seduction that I feel when I am creating it, then I can be satisfied.”

-Kevin has had solo and group exhibitions in Toronto, Canada and is part of private collections in the USA and the UK.
-Kevin is featured in two anthologies by Bruno Gmunder: Kissed: Sensuality in Gay Art and Beautiful Vision, the Book.
+Slack has had solo and group exhibitions in Toronto, Canada and is part of private collections internationally.
+Slack is featured in two anthologies by Bruno Gmunder: Kissed: Sensuality in Gay Art and Beautiful Vision, the Book.

 Exhibitions and Juried Competitions

 - Between Life and Hope, Ben Navaee Gallery, Toronto, Ontario, November 2007

 - Far From Home Group Exhibition, Gallery RFD, Swainsboro, Georgia, August 2007